-- 3.7.3 All salt bins will be filled at the start of the winter season and refilled once again in January, if necessary.
-Similarly, salt heaps will be provided before the winter season and replenished once during the winter months. - 3.7.4 Salt heaps in the rural areas will also be subjected to the same assessment criteria as the salt bins. - 3.7.5 Streetscene Services will provide salt bins and rock salt within Council establishments on request at cost to the relevant Department.
+- 3.8.3 All salt bins will be filled at the start of the winter season and refilled once again in January, if necessary.
+Similarly, salt heaps will be provided before the winter season and replenished once during the winter months. - 3.8.4 Salt heaps in the rural areas will also be subject to the same assessment criteria as the salt bins. - 3.8.5 Streetscene Services will provide salt bins and rock salt within Council establishments on request at cost to the relevant Department.
 Every effort is made to establish and meet the requirements of each Department prior to the onset of the winter season.
 The availability of resources will dictate the priority allocated to provide this service during the winter season.

-3.7.6 Provision is available for Community Councils to purchase salt bins and rock salt from Streetscene Services with the intention of supplementing the Authority's winter maintenance services to the benefit of the general public.
+3.8.6 Provision is available for Community Councils to purchase salt bins and rock salt from Streetscene Services with the intention of supplementing the Authority's winter maintenance services to the benefit of the general public.
 Salt bins purchased by the Community Council will be distinguishable from Streetscene salt bins and will be maintainable by the Community Council.
 Location of the salt bin on the public highway will require prior approval of the Highway Authority.

-3.8 Resources
+3.9 Resources

-- 3.8.1 The workforce involved will all be part of Streetscene Services and all drivers will be trained and assessed.
-Additional resources can be sought from other sections within the service if required. - 3.8.2 The Council's winter maintenance fleet consists of 12 frontline gritting vehicles and 2 spare gritting vehicles, these are supported by 3 trailer type gritters and four small demountable gritter bodies.
-These will be stored at Alltami Depot. - 3.8.3 The four small demountable gritters are available for car parks and school access roads.
-These will fit on the back of the pick-up vehicles. - 3.8.4 Welsh Government and WLGA have suggested that all Authority's in Wales hold a strategic salt stock to ensure resilience in the event of further winters of extreme weather and national shortages of rock salt.
-For this coming season Flintshire will hold an additional residual salt stock of 7000 tonnes covered and sheeted at the Greenfield green waste recycling site. - 3.8.5 The suggested minimum stock levels is based on the last six year average usage figure and with a multiplier of 150%.
-The tonnage of salt held in Flintshire for 2015/2016 will be 9,000 tonnes.
+- 3.9.1 The workforce involved will all be part of Streetscene Services and all drivers will be trained and assessed.
+Additional resources can be sought from other sections within the service if required. - 3.9.2 The Council's winter maintenance fleet consists of 12 frontline gritting vehicles and 2 spare gritting vehicles, these are supported by 3 trailer type gritters.
+These are stored at Alltami Depot. - 3.9.3 Welsh Government and WLGA have suggested that all Authority's in Wales hold a strategic salt stock to ensure resilience in the event of further winters of extreme weather and national shortages of rock salt.
+For this coming season Flintshire will hold an additional residual salt stock of 7000 tonnes covered and sheeted at the Greenfield green waste recycling site. - 3.9.4 The suggested minimum stock levels is based on the last six year average usage figure and with a multiplier of 150%.
+The tonnage of salt held in Flintshire for 2017-19 will be a minimum of 9,000 tonnes.

-3.9 Standards Monitoring
+3.10 Standards Monitoring

-- 3.9.1 Flintshire County Councils service delivery is benchmarked against National performance statistics to ensure that a comparative cost effective service delivery is being maintained. - 3.9.2 Regional and National meetings of operational staff and support service providers creates the opportunity for continual assessment of operational practices, standards and resources.
+- 3.10.1 Flintshire County Councils service delivery is benchmarked against National performance statistics to ensure that a comparative cost effective service delivery is being maintained. - 3.10.2 Regional and National meetings of operational staff and support service providers creates the opportunity for continual assessment of operational practices, standards and resources.

-3.10 Vehicle Tracking
+3.11 Vehicle Tracking

-3.10.1 Flintshire County Council's fleet of 14 bulk gritting vehicles have all been fitted with an innovative GPS tracking system.
-The tracking system is a monitoring device that interfaces with the control systems on the vehicles so not only do we know where the vehicle has been, but exactly what it was doing and, because it is web based, the information can be accessed from any source.
+3.11.1 Flintshire County Council's fleet of 14 bulk gritting vehicles have all been fitted with an innovative GPS tracking system.
+The tracking system is a monitoring device that interfaces with the control systems on the vehicles so not only do we know where the vehicle has been, but exactly what it was doing and, because it is web based, the information can be accessed remotely.
 The tracking system operates in real time and therefore it is easy to find out exactly where a vehicle is and to check its activity.
-This gives the Managers confidence to ensure that any operational decisions that they make are based on accurate live information.
+This gives the Duty Officers the confidence to ensure that any operational decisions that they make are based on accurate live information.